dnkrav/streamer/README.md

 <!-- * **Parameters of ffmpeg command** - command line arguments for the ffmpeg runner *(not implemented yet)* -->
 * **Absolute path to local storage of video files** - path to video storage on the server' filesystem, must be created and specified by server Administrator;
+* **Absolute path to pid file for playlist service** - path set as PID_FILE in the operation system service
+* **Absolute path to symbolic link, which targets service on to the playlist file** - the file used by the operation system service
 * **Folders for video files** - subfolders in the storage:
    + **manual** - files uploaded using SSH connection,
    + **auto** - files uploaded using GUI,